crackedasphalt/crackedasphalt.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-excerpt: "Cracked Asphalt is a studio specializing in softgoods.
+excerpt: "Cracked Asphalt is a design studio specializing in softgoods.
 We are based in San Francisco, California."
 author_profile: true
 author: Kevin
 ---